yahavb/s3-sturdy-waddle/README.md

 # How to grant access to S3 bucket

-Assumptions:
+#### Goal:
+Enable authenticated users to download S3 objects similar to SFTP methods.

+#### First thing first:
+* SFTP supports POSIX files.
+S3 does not support POSIX files (files, directories and sub directories).
+Instead, S3 object name is the object key e.g., `s3://t2demo/myfile1.txt` or `s3://t2demo/subfolder/myfile1.txt` and the value is the actual file.
+* No need to `mkdir`, instead just add your psuedo folder structure in the file name like `s3://t2demo/myfile1.txt` or `s3://t2demo/subfolder/myfile1.txt`.
-Objects are already in S3.
+* Lets assume objects are already in S3.
 We created a bucket called `t2demo` and populated with few files in the bucket's root.

-Request:
-Enable authenticated users to download S3 objects similar to SFTP methods.

 We will review four options and discuss tradeoffs